I am in network for these insurance companies:

 This is not a guarantee of coverage – please check with your insurance company to verify network participation status, deductibles and coinsurance.
 The health insurance market in the United States is very complex – failure to understand your insurance benefits and rights can cost you a lot.

-Fair Health has a ton of resources to help you understand how to best utilize your insurance benefits.
+Fair Health has many resources to help you understand how to best utilize your insurance benefits.

 I will file your insurance claim directly with the contracted health insurance companies above and you will only be responsible for co-payments and deductibles.
 If I am out of network, I can provide you with a detailed invoice or a standard insurance claim form that you can use to file a claim with your insurance company.
 You’ll probably want to pay in full at the time of service to take advantage of the prompt pay discount.

 Prompt Payment Discount

 Upon request, a 25% discount may be applied to services that are paid in full at the time of service.
 This discount is available without regard to insurance coverage or benefit plan.